Virgula0/arch-app-armor-hardening/README.md

 ```

 > [!WARNING]
-> If you need to disable the guard for some reason and access `~/.git` you can kill the process temporarly by doing
+> If you need to disable the guard for some reason and access `~/.git` normally from the user you can stop the process temporarly by doing `sudo systemctl stop ssh-guard`
-> `sudo pkill ssh-guard`
+>
 > It will be back up and running by rebooting or with `sudo systemctl start ssh-guard`.

-5. Step 5 --- Pacman hook (critical for updates)
+## 5. Step 5: Pacman hook (critical for updates)

 ```bash
 sudo mkdir -p /etc/pacman.d/hooks